smcateer/portfolio/_posts/2021-02-01-podcast-interview.md

 tags: ["performance audit", "vago" , "data science" ]
 ---

-I recently had the pleasure of being interviewed on the [Auditing with Data podcast](https://riskinsights.com.au/auditing-with-data-podcast) Conor McGarrity and Yusuf Moolla from Risk Insights.
+I recently had the pleasure of being interviewed by Conor McGarrity and Yusuf Moolla from [Risk Insights](https://riskinsights.com.au/) on the [Auditing with Data](https://riskinsights.com.au/auditing-with-data-podcast) podcast.
 We discussed the use of data science in performance auditing, drawing on experiences from recent audits conducted at the Victorian Auditor-General's Office (VAGO).

 Listen to the interview on [Spotify](https://open.spotify.com/episode/0ywQsFkjJo5GFd1QxYSNYI?si=7f54e79c374e4998) or [Apple Podcasts](https://podcasts.apple.com/au/podcast/35-stephen-mcateer-performance-audit-data-scientist/id1501303848?i=1000507301114).